 PARTICIPATING ARTISTS: To be determined/announced by the juror

-Warren Muller is sculptor and co-founder of design studio and gallery, Bahdeebahdu.
+ABOUT THE JUROR: Warren Mulleris sculptor and co-founder of design studio and gallery, Bahdeebahdu.
 Best know for creating light sculptures from reclaimed objects, Muller imbues his assemblages with a uniquely playful spirit.
 His work draws on myths, fairy tales, and personal idiosyncrasies into his lit sculptures.